Learn investing basics

 The problem with CAGR for SIPs

 CAGR assumes you invested a lump sum on day one.
-But SIP investors invest every month — each instalment has a different investment date and a different time horizon.
-A ₹5,000 SIP from 5 years ago has been compounding for 5 years.
-The one from last month has only had 30 days.
+But SIP investors invest every month — each instalment has a different date and horizon.
+A ₹5,000 SIP from 5 years ago has compounded for 5 years.
+Last month's instalment has had 30 days.
+CAGR treats them the same.
+That's wrong.

 What XIRR does differently

-Simple example: You invest ₹1,000/month for 12 months and get back ₹14,000 at year end.
-CAGR of the lump sum equivalent would look different from XIRR, which correctly measures each ₹1,000's actual growth period.
+Example: ₹1,000/month for 12 months, get ₹14,000 at year end.
+CAGR of a lump sum equivalent looks very different from XIRR, which correctly measures each ₹1,000's actual growth period.

-Why does this matter for you?
+Why this matters for you

-• When markets fall just before you check, CAGR looks worse than XIRR
+• When markets fall before you check, CAGR looks worse than XIRR

 • XIRR is what Excel and real financial models use